BPCI-Robotics/notebook-24-25/notebook.md

 ## Design
 Barron was designed to be a sort of opposite to Allen.
 Allen is heavy and has a low centre of mass, while Barron is light.
 Barron is very wide, barely within the size limit, while Allen has a compact form, focusing on height instead.

+### Elevation system

+We used Barron to test the elevation systems that would eventually be used on Allen, as Allen was broken at the time.

+\includegraphics[width=0.8\textwidth]{media/elevation_design_side_view.jpg}

+This is the first design we used for the elevation system, not including using the clawbot claw for this.

+\includegraphics[width=1.0\textwidth]{media/elevation_mechanism_close_up.png}

+This design uses a metal beam on a rail.
+It is tensioned into the open position by a rubber band which is pulling the head of one part to the tail of another part.
+The winch system pulls the ends together against the rubber band.
+To use it, the tension on the mechanism is released by the motor, allowing it to extend and reach the second rung of the ladder.
+The motor is turned around, pulling the parts together and pulling the robot up.
+The motor itself is geared for torque, along with being a red motor.

+Limitations of this design:
+* If we are not careful, the rails could slip, separating them.
+* The rubber band could snap, disabling the system.
+Especially since the rubber band is stretched a lot and the robot may be transported in the cold.
+* The design is very dangerous.
+If the motor is disabled in the tensioned position, it suddenly becomes impossible to release the mechanism, unless the brake mode on the motor is disabled.
+* The design could put stress on the motor, causing it to overheat.
+* There is a knot in the string, as it is two strings tied together.

 ## Programming
 Barron shares the same code with Allen, but with a few changes.
 It was annoying to change the configuration code every time, and it didn't make sense to have two copies of code that always changes, so I came up with this solution:
 ```python